DavidSteffen1/finalProject/README.md

 # finalProject
 Final Project for PromineoTech
 Mage, Warrior, Archer
-Fantasy Character Creation with 3+ entities, all CRUD operations performed on one entity, at least one operation performed on all other entities, and at least one many-to-many table relationship
+Fantasy Character Creation with 3+ entities (Character, Weapon, Armor), all CRUD operations performed on one entity (Character), at least one operation performed on all other entities, and at least one many-to-many table relationship (character_weapon)